kuitos/import-html-entry/README.md

-# html-import
+# import-html-entry
-A html loader for single-spa

-Treats the index html as entry, fetch the template and exports.
+Treats the index html as manifest and loads the assets(css,js), and get the entry script exports.

 ```html
 <!-- subApp/index.html -->